XiaoTaoWang/EagleC2/README.rst

 Post-processing and filtering of SV predictions
 ===============================================
-To refine the Structural Variation (SV) predictions, you can filter them based on probability values and resolution.
+To refine the SV predictions, you can filter them based on probability values and resolution.
 The script provides two mutually exclusive filtering strategies.

 Filtering Strategies
-Resolution-Specific Filtering: This mode allows you to set distinct probability cutoffs for one or more specific resolutions.
+Resolution-specific filtering: This mode allows you to set distinct probability cutoffs for one or more specific resolutions.
 You need provide both the --res-cutoffs and --res-list arguments, ensuring that the number of values in each list corresponds to one another.

-High/Low Resolution Filtering: This mode uses a general threshold to filter SVs based on whether they were identified at high resolution (≤10000) or low resolution (>10000).
+High/Low resolution filtering: This mode uses a general threshold to filter SVs based on whether they were identified at high resolution (≤10000) or low resolution (>10000).
 To use this, enable the --high-low-cutoffs flag.
 You can customize the thresholds with --high-res-cutoff (default: 0.5) and --low-res-cutoff (default: 0.99).

 For the filtering of the BT-474 results used in Figure 2, we used the following command (for HCC1954 and MCF7, the same parameters were used with different .txt inputs)::